-The Black TV & Film Collective is a 501c3 with a simple mission: to create career advancing opportunities for Black and Brown artists to achieve their long-term goals within the entertainment industry.
+The Black TV & Film Collective is a 501c3 development and production hub with a simple mission: to create career advancing opportunities for Black and African Descent artists to achieve financial sustainability within the entertainment industry.

 We provide critical production support enabling members to build a strong body of work, supplemented by workshops and labs focused on craft development and networking events to foster relationship building.

 There is power in numbers and together there is unlimited potential in what we can achieve.

 The Collective In Action

 President, Chairman of the Board

 Partnerships / Sponsors Chair